KaitodotWav/Poyoyo/README.md

 # Poyoyo
-this repo is exclusive for poyoyo only
+FAQ this repo is exclusive for poyoyo only